r4dl/StopThePop/README.md

 ### FAQ
 Please consider 3DGS's FAQ, contained in [their README](https://github.com/graphdeco-inria/gaussian-splatting/blob/main/README.md).
 In addition, several issues are also covered on [3DGS's issues page](https://github.com/graphdeco-inria/gaussian-splatting/issues).
+We will update this FAQ as issues arise.

 ## Interactive Viewers
 Following 3DGS, we provide interactive viewers for our method: remote and real-time.